50+ Simple Ways to Bring Back a 90s Childhood

 2. Create a simple weekly rhythm instead of a packed schedule

-3. Set aside one night a week for family time
+3. Set aside one night during the school week for family time

 4. Play board games or work on puzzles together